**Updated 1-15-2025

 The Problems with HOAs in Texas

-• Although the intent of HOA managers may be good-natured, HOA board members, under the guidance of a HOA management company and property manager, have often overstepped their authority.
+- Although the intent of HOA managers may be good-natured, HOA board members, under the guidance of a HOA management company and property manager, have often overstepped their authority with countless examples of breach of contract and selective enforcement of rules.
 Management companies may relieve the burden of sorting through the various laws and covenants, but they can also be highly influential in how HOA board meetings are run.

-• The Bloomberg article about HOA foreclosure abuse was bone chilling to our team for its exposing a real life example of the potential and actual abuse of power by homeowners association.
+- The Bloomberg article about HOA foreclosure abuse was bone chilling to our team for its exposing a real life example of the potential and actual abuse of power by a homeowner association.
 This story came from Denver, Colorado but it happens here in Texas as well.
 From Fort Worth to Dallas to Houston, the long arm of the HOA can be felt.

 Financial Burdens

-o HOA fees in Texas (typically $200-$300 annually) are above the national average ($191 annually).
+HOA fees in Texas (typically $200-$300 annually) are above the national average ($191 annually).
 HOAs have the power to charge these fees based on what they deem to be worthy causes.
 Not only that, an assessment lien can be imposed on homeowners who fail to pay their dues.
+These fees can impose severe financial strain, especially on families relying on Section 8 housing or recovering from home sales where concessions were made to meet HOA standards.
+Furthermore, HOA-imposed fines can escalate, leading to liens or even foreclosure—actions that are especially devastating for small community homeowners.

 Impact on Property Values and Homeowner Rights